Glasgow University Muslim Students Association

 The Glasgow University Muslim Students Association (GUMSA, pronounced gəmsjɑː) is an Islamic society aimed at catering to Muslim and non-Muslim students at the University of Glasgow.
-GUMSA was established in 1968,.
-It is the longest running Muslim student organisation in Scotland and one of the oldest in the United Kingdom.
+GUMSA was established in 1968 by Dr Mohammad Aslam Ibrahim and is the longest running Muslim student organisation in Scotland and one of the oldest in the United Kingdom.
+GUMSA's motto is "seeking knowledge is obligatory upon every muslim."